lint-staged/lint-staged/README.md

   "name": "My project",
   "version": "0.1.0",
   "scripts": {
+    "my-custom-script": "linter --arg1 --arg2",
     "precommit": "lint-staged"
   },
   "lint-staged": {}
 }
 ```

 *Note we don’t pass a path as an argument for the runners.
-This is important since lint-staged will do this for you.
-Please don’t reuse your tasks with paths from package.json.*
+This is important since lint-staged will do this for you.*

 ### ESLint with default parameters for `*.js` and `*.jsx` running as a pre-commit hook